To search a database of all open opportunities related to your current area of research, log on to using your 好色tv single sign-on.

 Bath Policy Engagement Academy guides

-The Bath Policy Engagement Academy has shared various guides on getting started with policy engagement, policy audiences, routes to policy engagement, communications, networks and impact, programmes and placements, and learning from other researchers.
+The Bath Policy Engagement Academy has guides on getting started with policy engagement, policy audiences, communications, programmes and placements, and much more.
 Access the guides.

 Training videos

 The UK Parliament's Knowledge Exchange Unit's training videos are now available on their website.
-The sessions explore how research is used in the House of Commons and the House of Lords, and how you can engage with Parliament as a researcher.
-During each session, a different member of the House of Lords shares their insights on the value of academic research in Parliament, informed by their professional background and parliamentary interests.
+The sessions explore how research is used in the House of Commons and the House of Lords, and how you can engage with Parliament as a researcher. .